ChaosMelone9/outsider/README.md

 ## Running the program

-If you installed the package system wide, simply typing the following should launch the GUI:
+If you installed the package system-wide, simply typing the following should launch the GUI:

     outsider